Maria Moreno (activist): Career

 In December 1961, funding for the AWOC was suspended by the AFL–CIO.
 Moreno was elected to plead AWOC's case at the national AFL–CIO convention in Miami Beach, Florida.
 AWOC was such a small union that it granted only one official delegate, Maria Moreno.
 Her alternate delegate was Neil Scott, an Okie farmworker.
 Accompanied by fellow AWOC members Otto Johnson and Violet Rotan, they drove across country to attend the conference, where Maria's impassioned speech convinced the organization to restore the funding.

-This was an important moment in California Labor history, as the movement remained at least minimally active, with the Filipino chapters of AWOC led by Larry Itliong being the most militant.
-Although the 1965 grape strike is usually credited to Cesar Chavez and Dolores Huerta's National Farm Workers Association (NFWA), it was started by the Filipino AWOC members, who were later joined by the NFWA.
+This was an important moment in California labor history, as the movement remained at least minimally active, with the Filipino chapters of AWOC led by Larry Itliong being the most militant.
+Although the 1965 grape strike is usually credited to Cesar Chavez and Dolores Huerta's National Farm Workers Association, it was started by the Filipino AWOC members, who were later joined by the NFWA.
 The two groups merged in 1966, affiliating with the national AFL–CIO.

 There would not have been the Chavez movement, at least in the form that it eventually assumed, if it hadn't been for the survival of AWOC.
 Those of us in the volunteer period kept it going.
 I think it would have disappeared entirely from view if we hadn't been there and if we hadn't had that Strathmore Conference, and if we hadn't sent back the 4 workers to Miami Beach and all the rest of it.
 We made a difference.

-In spite of this success, Moreno's position was terminated by the new management of the AWOC and the family moved to the Arizona desert, where Maria began her work as a Pentecostal preacher.
-In 1965, the League of Mexican Women presented Maria Moreno with an Achievement Award at their annual awards banquet.
+In spite of this success, Moreno's position was terminated by the new management of the AWOC, and the family moved to the Arizona desert, where Maria began her work as a Pentecostal preacher.
+In 1965, the League of Mexican Women presented Maria Moreno with an achievement award at their annual awards banquet.
 Maria later moved to the Arizona-Mexico border and built a mission that ministered to the poor.
 She died of breast cancer in 1989.